Ini Utharam

 Ini Utharam is a 2022 Indian Malayalam-language crime thriller film directed by Sudheesh Ramachandran and written by Ranjith Unni.
 The film stars Aparna Balamurali, Kalabhavan Shajohn, Harish Uthaman, Siddique.

-"Ini Utharam" was released in theaters on October 7, 2022 and received a mixed response from audiences.
+"Ini Utharam" was released in theaters on October 7, 2022, and received a mixed response from audiences.

 Plot

 Home Minister Varkala Dinesan is about to go on a foreign tour.
 Then he sees in the news that in the Santhanpara crayon factory strike, the police led by CI Karunan attacked a peaceful protesting mob.
 At that time, SP Ilavarasan comes there and the minister inquires about the Santhanpara issue, but he says that it is not a big problem, the police attacked only for self-defense and it is all people's misunderstandings.
 SP is very loyal to the minister; he sees the minister getting irritated by mosquito bites, so the SP calls the pest controller, slaps the pest controller guy, and warns him not to repeat it again.
 Then he happily sends the minister on his way.

 While traveling on a bus, Janaki rewinds the past.
 Janaki is a doctor who is in love with Ashwin, a wildlife photographer.
 Meanwhile, she gives him a smartphone as a gift because he lives in the wild and doesn't know the ways of urban humans.
-Both their families are against this affair.
+Both their families are happy with the relationship.
 Then, someone steals Ashwin's bike.
 But the police find the bike, and Ashwin's friend Vivek asks him on the phone why he didn't even thank the CI.
 He tells Janaki that there is nothing to thank; it is his duty and for the bribe.
 Suddenly, she gets shocked and wakes up from her old memory.
 Then she gets off the bus and reaches the nearest police station.
 Janaki tells them that she wants to meet the CI and doesn't tell them why.
 When they urge her further, she tells them that she killed and buried her friend, Vivek.

 First the police did not believe her.
 But later the news spread to media.
 When the media came to police station, she revealed before the media about the murder.
 Parallelly, Vivek's missing was confirmed.
 So the police take Janaki to the scene of the murder.
 After reaching there, Janaki twists her words, revealing that the CI is also involved in the murder.
 This angers the CI and he slaps Janaki, which further escalates the situation.
 The entire crowd turns against the police at the murder spot.
 One of the officers calls the SP to come to the scene to help calm the situation.